 2018 - 2019

-Mary learned how to build a e-commerce website and set a goal to launch Wenatchi Wear in April of 2019.
+To bring the vision fully to life, Mary taught herself how to build an e-commerce website and set a goal to launch Wenatchi Wear in April 2019.

-Wenatchi Wear art is a modern display of nature, legends, history, and fun!
+Wenatchi Wear art is a modern expression of nature, legend, history, and joy—grounded in culture and designed to be worn with intention.

 • Slide title